dokku/blog/docs/2021/dokku-0.25.0.md

 This functionality can be used when trying to expose non-Dokku maintained services to the external world without requiring a deployed proxy.
 One nice side-effect is that this also means users can expose services with letsencrypt support.

+## Upgrading

+As with every upgrade, please see the [0.25.0 migration guide](/docs/appendices/0.25.0-migration-guide.md) for more information on upgrading to 0.25.0.

 ## The Next Minor Release

 Our next release will continue on the [14 outstanding 1.0 issues](https://github.com/dokku/dokku/milestone/16).
 We encourage folks to take a peak at them and help investigate bugs, come up with work plans, or contribute PRs where possible to help bring us over the finish line.